For the love of entertainment

 Once again, I’ll comment on snubs or performances that should have won when appropriate, but whether or not someone deserved to win can’t harm an actor’s place in the ranking.

-This performance comes down to being an adorable old man.
-Don Ameche does it well, acting the part of a retired man re-discovering his youth with enthusiasm and comic verve, but there really isn’t much heft to his performance at all.
+Don Ameche was a great comedic actor, so he plays the part of a retired man re-discovering his youth with enthusiasm and comic verve, but there really isn’t much heft to his performance at all.
 His part doesn’t even have the touching moments we get from Wilford Brimley talking about life and death with his grandson.
 Ameche was a character actor for many years, so his Academy Award for this feel-good movie about aliens offering denizens of a retirement home the chance to live forever feels like a way of saying thanks for the service more than anything else.
 He’s adorable, but that’s about it.
-In a surprisingly strong field for supporting actors, there really isn’t anywhere else for this performance to go.

 I know a lot of people cite Gielgud’s performance as Hobson, the butler to Dudley Moore’s titular bad boy, as the epitome of dry British humor.
 The truth is that there isn’t much more to the character than that.
 The only thing that saves him from the last spot is the tender sweetness Gielgud brought to his scenes where Hobson sets Arthur on the correct course in his life.
 While on his deathbed, no less.
 There’s a fatherly care that raises the character above being a mere butler, but it comes fairly little and fairly late in the game.
 His primary purpose is still to provide a sort of acid wit and a very proper foil to Arthur.
 He does it well, but at the end of the day here we are.